Last Updated on

 Once we hit New York, we didn’t even pass signs that pointed to Watkins Glen.
 It was like it was New York’s own little secret spot.

-When we finally got to the state park, the parking lot was still pretty empty, so we decided to explore.
+When we finally got to the state park, the parking lot was still pretty empty, so we decided to explore the town and come back a little later.

 Where in the World is Watkins Glen, New York?